NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

 Constants
 `````````

 Example 1 uses the BuiltEnvironmentSystem class which requires the definition of the start, max and disaster time step.
-The start time step is set to 0, max time step to 500 and disaster time step - the time step at which the damage is assigned to components - to 1.
+The start time step is set to 0, max time step to 500 and disaster time step (i.e., the time step at which the damage is assigned to components) to 1.

 .. toggle::